jandom/jandom/_posts/2026/2026-06-23-two-bln-closer/post.md

 However, the 1st step to curing all diseases is curing one.
 Just N=1, one market approval.
 So while I admire the goal, telling people that this will be reality in 10 years is a pipe dream (comfortably would bet all my net worth on this, 100x leverage), especially given that we're 5 years in already.

-There is also a steady interest from tech billionaires in funding bio – anywhere from scanning your body with a TV remote, to longevity something something.
-Those are all directionally fantastic; however, the science is often very bad.
-So bad.
-Like "datacenters in space" bad, don't think it'll end well.
+There is also a steady interest from tech billionaires in funding bio – anywhere from scanning your body with a TV remote, to longevity (something something).
+The ambition and direction is fantastic; the science is often not.
+Funding longevity moonshots is easy; the biology, or physics, doesn't care how big your round was.
+Like "datacenters in space", I don't think it'll end well.
 If only a virtual cell could tell us what happens next!